2017-2018 Statement for Paintings:

-Natural systems that I encounter, usually lichen and fungi, serve as a starting point for my paintings.
-The organisms ensure and maintain our life on earth, stabilizing the fluctuating environment around us.
-Through painting, the fixed representational source images fracture, opening to create a world for the viewer’s mind to wander.
-The abstracted imagery oscillates between certainty and uncertainty with the promise of resolving into something familiar.
+Natural systems that I encounter, particularly the intricate worlds of lichen and fungi, serve as a starting point for my paintings.
+The sublime organisms ensure and maintain our life on earth, stabilizing our fluctuating environment.
+I draw upon the history of the use of abstraction and color field painting infused with ecotheology to communicate spiritual ideas in relation to creation.
+Using the finite to understand the infinite, the paintings are a wondrous and mysterious celebration of the process of existence.
+I both manipulate the paint and playfully relinquish control to create worlds for the viewer’s mind to wander.
+The imagery simultaneously fuses and dissolves, oscillating between certainty and uncertainty with the promise of resolving into something familiar.
 I use both naturalistic and imagined color.
-The luminosity and the combination of colors result in a euphoric, transcendental sensation.
-My intention is that, together, the abstraction and the colors will target not only the visual senses, but also the psyche in order to provoke contemplation on the painted worlds.
+The luminosity and the combination of colors, as well as the use of representation and abstraction, convey the euphoric, transcendental sensation of my initial encounter with the subject matter.
+Together, the abstraction and the colors target not only the visual senses, but also the psyche in order to provoke contemplation on the painted microcosms.
+My intention is that the references to creation will invite viewers in, while the abstraction will challenge viewers to perceive in a way that goes beyond the surface of the painting so they can explore their own thoughts and beliefs.

 2017 Statement for One-A-Days: